santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Essays/Essay 2.md

 **Conclusion:** Berlitz's book isn't failed investigation - it's successful mythology.
 Understanding how it works helps us recognize similar phenomena elsewhere.

-In the western Atlantic, hundreds of vessels have vanished without
+In the western Atlantic, hundreds of vessels have vanished without trace, leaving behind stories of spio